NemanjaRadosavljevic877/SentinelEDR/README.md

 - **Support for Additional Operating Systems:** Expand the solution to support additional operating systems, such as Linux and macOS.
 - **User-Friendly Dashboard:** Create a web-based dashboard for monitoring and managing endpoints, viewing alerts, and generating reports.

----

-Feel free to contribute and collaborate!
-If you have any questions about the modules or code, or if you'd like to understand what's going on, please contact me on [X.com](https://x.com/Havox03).